Lesson 5 of 6

 Exclusive allegiance to God

 For Israel there can be only one God.
-God, who covenanted with Abraham, Isaac, and Israel, brought them out of Egypt, out of the house of slavery.
+YHWH, who covenanted with Abraham, Isaac, and Israel, brought them out of Egypt, out of the house of slavery.
 Other gods are to be completely avoided (23:23-33; 34:11-16).
-This may not yet be full-fledged monotheism, for the other gods are an active threat to Israel’s allegiance to God and the blessings of the covenantal relationship.
+This may not yet be full-fledged monotheism, in the sense of a denial of the existence of other gods, because the other gods are an active threat to Israel’s allegiance to God and the blessings of the covenantal relationship.
+Nonetheless, Israel has one and only one God: YHWH, the LORD.

 God acts, humans act